A Coastal Day Trip Perfect for the Winter Months

 What to wear: Layered clothing is recommended for foggy coastal days.

 What to do: Browsing or window-shopping along Main Street, you’ll be surprised by the curious mix of art galleries, antique stores, restaurants and novelty shops for such a small town.
 The epitome of west Marin, Toby’s Feed Barn is a general store, art gallery, yoga studio, coffee bar and community garden all rolled into one.
-Toby’s also hosts local events and an incredible farmers market during the season.
+Toby’s also hosts local events and an incredible farmers market (the only all local, all organic market in the Bay Area) every Saturday during the summer.

 A locally owned independent bookseller Pt.
-Reyes Books draws crowds for their exceptional author events.
+Reyes Books (open daily 10 a.m.-6 p.m.) draws crowds for their exceptional author events.
 They also offer a wide selection of new and used children’s books and friendly service.
-Your children will enjoy popping Into The Blue – a toy store with loads of educational toys, wind socks, kites, mobiles, games, and Melissa & Doug toys.
+Your children will enjoy popping Into The Blue – a toy store with loads of educational toys, wind socks, kites, mobiles, games, and puzzles.

 Where to eat: Bovine Bakery sells baked goods, quiches and ham and cheese croissants fresh from the oven and perfect picnic fare on a beautiful day.
 Just in front of Cowgirl Creamery, you’ll find a grassy square complete with picnic tables and even an apothecary.
 They offer sandwiches and salads at the counter or you can sample some of the local artisan cheeses like Mt.
 Tam, Red Hawk, Pierce Point, and Devil’s Gulch.
 Still not satisfied?
 Check out their library of cheese.
-Kids can peak through a glassed-in viewing window and watch as they make cheese on Wednesday through Sunday from 10:00am to 2:00pm.
+Kids can taste different cheeses from the tasting station and peak through a glassed-in viewing window and watch as the experts make cheese on Wednesday through Friday.

 If you’d prefer to dine indoors rather than al fresco, Pt.
 Reyes Station doesn’t disappoint with its outstanding locally sourced, gourmet restaurants.
-Osterina Stellina is probably the best new restaurant near the seashore.
+We’re huge fans of Osterina Stellina located near the seashore.
 Delicious starters, pizza, pasta and a phenomenal pastry chef make this Italian gem the talk of the town.

 Originally a truck stop, Pine Cone Diner is another breakfast spot famous for its pancakes.
 Don’t forget to save room for their cobbler with locally made ice cream.
 Station House Café is a must with menu highlights like Niman Ranch short ribs, roasted chicken panzanella, and Hog Island oysters.
 Kids can choose between fish & chips, grilled cheese, and Niman franks and fries.
 The courtyard seating area is especially lovely on warm days with its small organic garden and wild roses in bloom.